jordesign/wp-tithely/README.txt

 1. You can insert the button into your page content using the shortcode [tithely].
 It will use the Church ID and Button Text defined in the options above, unless you include the additional attributes outlined below: [tithely button="Donate Now" id="12345" amount="100" styling_class="button" give-to="Building Fund"]

 = Is this secure? =
 Whilst Tithely processes payments securely - we recommend you only use the give button on a page that is protected with SSL encryption.
 It's pretty cheap to add and usually costs around $30-50 a year depending on the service.
-Talk to your hosting provider to find out more details.
+Talk to your hosting provider to find out more details about installing an SSL certificate.

 == Changelog ==

 ==2.0==
+* Change name Tithe.ly Giving Button (for better clarity)
 * Update plugin to use new Tithe.ly Javascript
 * Remove TinyMCE popup as we don't really need it
 * Add new 'amount' and 'giving-to' attributes